-Born in 1992 in Plovdiv, Bulgaria, Denis Velev with his family moved to Orenburg, Russia in 1996.
+Born in 1992 in Plovdiv, Bulgaria, Denis Velev moved to Orenburg, Russia, with his family in 1996.
 At the age of 6 he started receiving piano lessons and took up singing in a children’s choir, where, at the age of 12, he sang his first roles as a soloist.
-He won several prizes in competitions for children and continued singing in the choir until his voice changed.

 In 2012 he began his musical education being admitted to the Russian Academy of Theatre Arts (GITIS) in Moscow directly into the second year of study.
 While studying opera singing he also performed as an actor in theater works by Shakespeare, Ostrowski, Chekhov and Dostoyevsky.
 His education included stage movement and speech, acting, dancing, History of Music, Literature, and singing with State Artist Tamara Siniavskaya.

-Also, during his studies, he made his debut at Moscow’s Stanislavsky and Nemirovich-Danchenko Theatre, singing in the Die Zauberflöte, Il matrimonio segreto (Cimarosa) and Orfeo ed Euridice (Gluck).
+Also, during his studies, he made his debut at Moscow’s Stanislavsky and Nemirovich-Danchenko Theatre.

-In 2015 he graduated from GITIS and entered Galina Vishnevskaya's Opera Center, singing in Iolanta (Tchaikovsky), The Tsar's Bride (Rimsky-Korsakov), Eugene Onegin (Tchaikovsky), and Rigoletto (Verdi).
+In 2015 he graduated from GITIS and entered Galina Vishnevskaya's Opera Center.

 Further to his musical studies Denis Velev studied law the Law Academy of Ufa, Russia, making his master’s degree in June 2015.